wp-plugins/advanced-iframe/readme.txt

 Tags: iframe, advanced,  shortcode, widget
 Requires at least: 2.8.6
 Tested up to: 3.4.2
-Stable tag: 2.0
+Stable tag: 2.0.1

-This plugin includes any webpage as shortcode in an advanced iframe that can hide and modify elements and foreward parameters to the iframe.
+This plugin includes any webpage as shortcode in an advanced iframe.

 == Description ==

-This plugin includes any webpage as shortcode in an advanced iframe that can hide and modify elements and foreward parameters to the iframe.
+This plugin includes any webpage as shortcode in an advanced iframe.

 = Shortcode for advanced iframe =
 By entering the shortcode '[advanced_iframe securitykey=""]' you can include any webpage to any page or article.